somefei/biji/os1.md

     What is the purpose of the command interpreter?
 Why is it usually separate from the kernel?
     It reads commands from the user or a file and executes them, turning them into one or more system calls.
-    For security and flexibility, and interpreter may  change.
+    For security and flexibility, and interpreter may/is subject to change.

 ## QUIT
  1. We have stressed the need for an operating system to make efficient use of the computing hardware.
 When is it appropriate for the operating system to forsake this principle and to “waste” resources?
 Why is such a system not really wasteful?